dagraham/etm-dgraham/README.md

 ## Storage

 - All etm data is stored in a single, *json* file using the python data store *TinyDB*.
-This is a plain text file that is human-readable, but not human-editable - not easily anyway.
+This is a plain text file that is human-readable, but not easily human-editable.
 It can be backed up and/or queried using external tools as well as etm itself.
 Here is an illustrative record:

         "2756": {
           "c": "shared",